StealFocus/Forecast/README.md

 Configuration
 -------------
-An example configuration file is included in the ZIP file.
-Please see "StealFocus.Forecast.exe.config".
+An example configuration file is included in the ZIP file available for download (see "Downloading" section below).
+Please see the "StealFocus.Forecast.exe.config" file.

 Testing
 -------